SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 T_{stor}^i \ge 0 \forall i \in t

-The mass ice fraction also known as ice packing factor, $f^t$, is calculated as:
+The mass ice fraction also known as ice packing factor, :math:`f^t`, is calculated as:
 .. math::

 f^t = \frac{M_{ice}^t}{M_{water,max}}

-where, $M_{water,max}$ denotes the overall amount of water and ice in the storage tank.
-The constraint on the maximum allowed value of $f^t$ is represented as:
+where, :math:`M_{water,max}` denotes the overall amount of water and ice in the storage tank.
+The constraint on the maximum allowed value of :math:`f^t` is represented as:

 .. math::

 f^t \le f_{max}

-Depending on the ice storage design, the $f_{max}$ can be in the range of 0.5 to 0.8.
+Depending on the ice storage design, the :math:`f_{max}` can be in the range of 0.5 to 0.8.